niiccoo2/RC-Tank/README.md

 ### Saturday, November 1st | 1.5 Hours
 #### 12:00 | 1.5 hours
 Did some debugging.
 Got the timeout feature working.
 Also changed the amount the website sends motor cmds from every 10ms to every 100ms.
 That helped with the lag a lot.
 Added a thing on website to change that value.
+#### 15:00 | 2 hours
+Wrote code to let you control the tank like a car, also added switch to turn that on and off.
+Refactored the whole python file to use classes.
+Got a bit of help from AI to reduce video bandwidth.
+It now looks rlly bad, and feels the same on latency, but the bandwidth is down by A LOT.

 ## CAD designs
 ### Riser